jsypal04/Calenter/README.md

 ```

 This command produces three artifacts: `build/calenter`, `build/calenter-headless`,
-and `libcalenter.so`.
+and `build/libcalenter.so`.
 The first artifact is the app binary.
-The seconds artifact is a headless version of the app that includes the code that is not directly UI
+The seconds artifact is a headless version of the app that is basically an entrypoint for
-related (this is for debugging).
-The third artifact is a shared library containing the shared code between the two executables.
+libcalenter (for debugging purposes).
+The third artifact is a shared library containing the backend code (e.g., reading/writing to calendar.txt,
+parsing ics files, a custom array type, etc.).

 To run the app without installing it use the following command.
 ```bash